 Kitchen makeovers are tough.
 REALLY tough.
 But ooooooooh they can make your heart sing when it’s done!
 My kitchen might be my favorite room in my house.
 Which is odd since I don’t get to spend that much time in it.
 Remember the episode of SATC when Carrie mentions she has sweaters in her oven?
 Um, yeah.
+For this makeover, I took inspiration from high end kitchen spaces that I’ve seen.
+I really wanted this to be a makeover I could be proud of.
 So here’s the breakdown of my now glorious kitchen makeover!

 KITCHEN + MAKEOVER = IT GETS WORSE BEFORE IT GETS BETTER

 Let’s start at the beginning.
 This room used be disgusting, and that’s no exaggeration.
 You can see it here for yourself.
 I always knew I wanted a ‘black and white’ kitchen, but a kitchen remodel seemed REALLY daunting, and I knew I couldn’t do it on my own.

 My advice to anyone considering this is to break it down into elements.
 It will make the decision making process more manageable.
 Below is the breakdown of elements in my kitchen.

 (BTW, there is a list of sources at the bottom of this post, thanks!)